 Could gene editing ever be used to try to ‘improve’ a person’s genetic make-up?
 Practically speaking, there’s no reason why not.
 Tetsuya Ishii, a professor of bioethics at Hokkaido University in Japan, fears that if gene editing of human embryos becomes permissible as a form of preventative medicine, ‘it could be the start of a slippery slope to designer babies in countries with lax regulations’, adding that ‘the Brave New World will emerge’.
 But others see things in a rosier light.
 While stressing that gene editing would need to be ‘safe enough’ before being used on human embryos, John Harris, a bioethicist at the University of Manchester, says that ‘if we could become more resistant to disease, more resilient to injury, improving our cognitive powers, or increasing our life expectancy, I don’t see why we would not do that’.

 There are, of course, innumerable technical intricacies to overcome on the way.
 The genetics of common disorders such as diabetes, heart disease, or mental conditions such as schizophrenia, as well as human characteristics such as physical appearance, musical or sporting ability, temperament and intelligence, are all turning out to be highly complex.
 It is unlikely that enhancement of human individuals by gene editing would be a straightforward matter.
 Nevertheless, the fact is that our understanding of how the human genome works, and our ability to manipulate it, are both increasing at a tremendous rate.
-We’ll be crossing a lot of bridges before we know it.Make a donation
+We’ll be crossing a lot of bridges before we know it.Support Aeon: make a one-off donation